 There are two parts of the tongue.
 One is motor enabling us to speak, masticate and help with swallowing.
 The other is sensory; both to feel the texture of our food and the special sense of taste.

 Both the motor and sensory parts need to be born again, or both the local body and Brother Ass will be tormented and become frail.

-The natural corrupted way of the flesh is love those foods that are both sweet and slide smoothly down our throats; but they have no vitamin E. It is the unrefined grain where the goodness is found, and the saved tongue abhors it; give me cake flour, and plenty of sugar.
+The natural corrupted way of the flesh is to love mainly those foods that are both sweet and slide smoothly down our throats; but they have no vitamin E. It is the unrefined grain where the goodness is found, and the unsaved tongue abhors it; give me cake flour, and plenty of sugar.

 Frailty and vitamin E is to be taken seriously if we are to avoid an early slip into pain and disability.
 It has eight different isomers.